Latonya Holloway’s TV stopped working. Good thing she bought the extended warranty from Wal-Mart. Or is it?

 A brief, polite email to Wal-Mart would have probably done the trick.
 Here are a few executive contacts at Wal-Mart.
 By the way, this isn’t the first Wal-Mart problem with an Element TV, which would have been worth noting.

-I contacted Wal-Mart on your behalf and it sent you a new TV.
+My advocacy team and I contacted Wal-Mart on your behalf and it sent you a new TV.